|

 Arrange the following kinds of electromagnetic radiation in order of increasing wavelength.

-Welcome to my pedagogical journey . . . . my journey ends with a " game-changing " pedagogical strategy that you will not find in any text book . . . . but here's how it began.
+Welcome to my pedagogical story . . . . my journey ends with a " game-changing " winning strategy that you will not find in any text book . . . . but here's how it began.
 I am Eddie Brown (Ph.D.
 Organic Chemistry) founder of Chem21Labs (2005) and Chemistry Professor at Lee University (1990-2021) in Cleveland Tennessee USA.
 I graduated from Lee University, earned my Ph.D. from the University of Tennessee and returned to Lee University (1990) where I taught General Chemistry, Organic Chemistry, Biochemistry and their associated labs.
 The first 2 - 3 years I was "honing my craft."
-The next 10 years were spent trying to find ways to get more of my students to engage in the material and to perform at higher levels academically.
-The workshops at the university and other professional meetings provided advise and some terrific-sounding slogans . . . .
+The next 12 years were spent trying to find ways to get more of my students to engage in the material and to perform at higher levels academically.
+The workshops at the university and other professional meetings provided advice and some terrific-sounding slogans . . . .

 - Be the "sage on the stage" to motivationally "wow" them.